If you sell products online, you already know that getting product images web-ready isn’t as simple as uploading an asset and hitting publish.

 If you use a lot of carousels, image pop-ups or galleries on your site, you should create a separate sitemap for images.
 An image sitemap lists all your images and how they are connected to help search engines, and visitors find what they're looking for quickly.

-While moving graphics enhance customer experience, they can be missed by Google.
-A site map of your images will show Google exactly what’s on your site and ensure every part of it is crawled – helping your SEO efforts.
+While moving graphics enhance customer experience, they can be missed by your search engine.
+A site map of your images will show Google exactly what's on your site and ensure every part of it is crawled – helping your SEO efforts.

 But unless you're particularly tech-savvy, you might want to ask a developer to do this for you.